This post may contain affiliate links. Please read our disclosure policy.

 a mini carrot souffle before baking in a small red baking dish.

-1. Remove from the oven and, if desired, sprinkle with powdered sugar before serving.
+1. Remove from the oven and dust with powdered sugar, if desired.

 a small baked carrot souffle in a square red baking dish next to a container of powdered sugar and raw carrots.